 In meeting Class 1 requirements, Meridian will be commercially proving new forms of Best Available Control Technology “BACT”, and establishing Davis as the new standard that all refineries should meet with the Lowest Achievable Emission Rates.
 This may result in such technology becoming mandatory for future refinery construction, raising the bar and reducing pollution over time.
 In the future, other refineries will need to evolve and elevate their practices to meet the same standards.

 Meridian has filed this October the “Permit to Construct” (PTC) with the North Dakota Department of Health Air Quality Division as a “Synthetic Minor Source” opposed to a “Major Source.”
 Achieving a Synthetic Minor Source is possible due to Meridian applying the highest level of “Best Available Control Technology” (BACT) to detect and control any fugitive emissions.

-Meridian has been granted its Draft Permit of the Water Allocation of the Davis Refinery, and expects the Permit sometime in August of 2017.
+Meridian has been granted its Draft Permit of the Water Allocation of the Davis Refinery, and expects the final Permit issuance in early 2018.
 The water will be drawn from an extremely deep aquifer that is not used as a potable water source.

 Our involvement with the local community has been initiated by our recent permit applications and will accelerate as that process runs its course.
 Meridian’s leaders are aware there are many highly qualified firms and people in the area, and they intend to maximize the amount of local hiring and subcontracting.

 Construction of the Davis Refinery will require over 500 people, with that number peaking during 2018.

 Permanent employment at the Davis Refinery will be approximately 225 to 250 people.